rholmgren/battery_notifier/README.md

 	onReceive function:
       If text has not yet been sent out for current cycle (textSent in sharedPreferences is false), and phone is less than 5% battery life:

-          Text is sent out to set of contacts, Notification is issued
+          1. Text is sent out to set of contacts.

+          2. Notification is issued.

-          boolean TextSent is set to True.
+          3. boolean TextSent is set to True.

       When phone is back up above 20% & phone is charging, TextSent will be be reset to False so next time it falls below 5% another text and notification will be sent.